Laurent-Désiré Kabila: Presidency (1997–2001)

-Assassination
+Assassination and trial

-Kabila was shot in his office on 16 January 2001 and taken to Zimbabwe for medical treatment.
+On 16 January 2001, Kabila was shot in his office at the Palais de Marbre and subsequently transported to Zimbabwe for medical treatment.
 The DRC's authorities managed to keep power, despite Kabila's assassination.
-The exact circumstances are still disputed.
-Kabila reportedly died on the spot, according to DRC's then health minister Leonard Mashako Mamba, who was in the next door office when Kabila was shot and arrived immediately after the assassination.
+The exact circumstances are still contested.
+Kabila reportedly died on the spot, according to DRC's then-health minister Leonard Mashako Mamba, who was in the next door office when Kabila was shot and arrived immediately after the assassination.
 The government claimed that Kabila was still alive, however, and he was flown to a hospital in Zimbabwe after he was shot so that DRC authorities could organize the succession.

 The Congolese government announced that he had died of his wounds on 18 January.
 One week later, his body was returned to Congo for a state funeral and his son, Joseph Kabila, became president ten days later.
 By doing so, DRC officials were accomplishing the "verbal testimony" of the deceased President.
 Then Justice Minister Mwenze Kongolo and Kabila's aide-de-camp Eddy Kapend reported that Kabila had told them that his son Joseph, then number two of the army, should take over, if he were to die in office.

 The investigation into Kabila's assassination led to 135 people, including four children, being tried before a special military tribunal.
 The alleged ringleader, Colonel Eddy Kapend (one of Kabila's cousins), and 25 others were sentenced to death in January 2003, but not executed.
-Of the other defendants 64 were jailed, with sentences from six months to life, and 45 were exonerated.
+Of the remaining defendants, 64 were incarcerated, with sentences from six months to life, and 45 were exonerated.
 Some individuals were also accused of being involved in a plot to overthrow his son.
 Among them was Kabila's special advisor Emmanuel Dungia, former ambassador to South Africa.
 Many people believe the trial was flawed and the convicted defendants innocent; doubts are summarized in an Al Jazeera investigative film, Murder in Kinshasa.

 In January 2021, DRC's President Félix Tshisekedi pardoned all those convicted in the murder of Laurent-Désiré Kabila in 2001.
 Colonel Eddy Kapend and his co-defendants, who have been incarcerated for 15 years, were released.